 Our curiosity about the abode of the dead is not completely satisfied by biblical terms or verses.
 What we do know is that either eternal torment in hell or eternal joy in heaven awaits all people after death, based on whether they trust in Christ’s payment for sin or reject Christ.

 Eternal torment in hell or eternal joy in heaven is Greek and medieval and non-biblical given he himself quotes Revelation 21:1-4 pointing to new creation being the place where believers will be after resurrection.
 This article is one big failure of exegesis and a prime example of reading into the text what is wanted and how not to dig in to doctrine.
 I wish the author well, I am sure he is a sincere brother in Christ but this kind of article needs to be thought through and re-written to stop misusing scripture.

 My final point - go back and read through the article and note how often the article references the Old Testament.
-You'll get the same number I did and if any doctrine ignores the foundation to the New Testament so blatantly, it isn't really worth your time.
+You'll get the same number I did and if any doctrine ignores the foundation that the New Testament builds off so blatantly, it isn't really worth your time.

 For New Creation theology check out Surprised by Hope by NT Wright or The New Heavens and New Earth by Richard Middleton.